2016 election not go your way? Well, I have some good news and bad news for you.

 The bad news is if you were hoping to see Donald Trump a long shot underdog to win again in 2020, you will be sorely disappointed.
 Some political betting sites have already published their 2020 U.S. Presidential election betting markets and Donald Trump is leading the way.

 Best Online Bookmakers to Bet on Politics

 That’s not all.
-The second-favourite behind Donald Trump is current V.P.
+The second-favorite behind Donald Trump is current V.P.
 Mike Pence.
-That is a very strange thing to see, as the two favourites would normally come from opposite political parties since the election always eventually comes down to the Republican nominee versus the Democratic nominee.
+That is a very strange thing to see, as the two favorites would normally come from opposite political parties since the election always eventually comes down to the Republican nominee versus the Democratic nominee.

 It means one of four things:

 - That the Democrats in serious trouble come 2020 if they don’t get their act together very shortly.